florian-h05/linux_openhab-misc/doc/OPENHAB.md

 ***
 ## openHAB backup
 Backup _openHAB_ with the backup tool of ``openhab-cli`` to a path and use backup rotation.
-Run [openhab-backup.bash](../openhab/openhab-backup.bash) every week by _crontab_ and delete the backup from five weeks ago.
+Run [openhab-backup.bash](../openhab/openhab-backup.bash) every week by _crontab_ and it deletes the backup from five weeks ago.

 ### How to setup:
 * line 8: set ``path`` to the backup path